Retail Therapy: When Shopping Provides Short-Term Happiness

 Roman Russo wasn't always happy and struggled with his own negative emotions, anxieties, and depression, until one day he pledged to resolve this part of life, whatever it took.
 The journey took 6 years, but it was worth it.
 Today, Roman considers himself to be one of the happiest people alive, part of the 1% of the happiest elite, and he now teaches others a working and universal happiness formula to reach a similar goal.
 He offers his best advice on Optimal Happiness social media, newsletter, blog, and books, and teaches a complete and unconditional happiness formula in his online courses.

-1 thought on “Retail Therapy: When Shopping Provides Short-Term Happiness”
+1 thought on “Retail Therapy: When We Shop Trying to Buy Happiness”

 Leave a Reply